 How to shorten the route

-The above itinerary is for 4 weeks, which is an ideal amount of time for exploring the major sights in Thailand.
+The above itinerary is intended for 4 weeks if you want to do it all.
+I think a month is actually the perfect amount of time for exploring all the major sights in Thailand.

 If you have 3 weeks, then follow the sections on Bangkok and northern Thailand, but then pick either the Andaman or the Gulf Coast for your last week on the beaches and islands.